 2. Streamline reporting.

 What are you regularly tracking?
 In addition to group attendance, do you know what other needs have arisen?
 Do you really know the health of each and every small group?
-Put a reporting process in place on your church management software that holds every small group leader accountable for this information.
+Put a reporting process in place on your that holds every small group leader accountable for this information.

 3. Figure out what "life change" means for your church and measure that within your church management software.